 Cheese is a 24/7 obsession for Mike, and he’ll talk at length about it anytime, anywhere – even while he’s right in the middle of making it.

-When he's in the factory, Mike wear a theatrical headset so guests can observe through the big viewing window, push a button and ask questions.
+When he's in the factory, Mike wears a theatrical headset so guests can observe through the big viewing window, push a button, and ask questions.

 He never minds the interruptions: “The best thing we can do to support our industry is to educate people.
 And everything we do is based around telling the story of Wisconsin cheesemaking, not just ours.”